Hill Leads Mississippi State Past Southern Miss 38-15

 Mississippi State was efficient in the first half on offense and held a 21-0 lead at halftime.
 Quarterback Tommy Stevens opened the game a perfect 9 of 9 passing before being injured late in the second quarter.
 Stevens had touchdown passes to Osirus Mitchell and Stephen Guidry before exiting the game.

-Abraham finished 16-of-26 passing for 234 yards with two touchdowns and two interceptions.
-Mitchell led the Eagles with five catches for 94 yards and one touchdown.
+Abraham finished 16 of 26 passing for 234 yards with two touchdowns and two interceptions.

+"Give Mississippi State credit," said Southern Miss head coach Jay Hopson.
+"They played a good game and deserved the win.
+Our guys fought hard.
+We had some adversity early.
+I don't think we came out of the blocks real good in the first quarter.
+But we got it two scores with (6:31) left to play.
+Of course, we had a big turnover that sealed the game.
+We fought hard, but made a lot of mistakes."

+Southern Miss' Jordan Mitchell led all receivers with five catches for 94 yards and his third-quarter touchdown.
+As a team, the Golden Eagles totaled 344 yard of ffense and had three turnovers.

 THE TAKEAWAY